psxyy18/Ms-Pac-Man-Agent-Exploration/README.md

 # Investigating the Impact of Different Agent Exploration Strategies on Performance in the Ms. Pac-Man Game Environment

 This project explores the performance of three different agent exploration strategies in the Ms. Pac-Man game environment: genetic algorithms, reactive agents, and A* search.
 The pacman enviroment simulator is from https://github.com/jspacco/pac3man - this is a Python 3 version of a simulator that was developed to teach AI at the University of California, Berkeley a few years ago.
-If you want to use this for your project, there are loads of details about it at http://ai.berkeley.edu/project_overview.html
+There are loads of details about it at http://ai.berkeley.edu/project_overview.html

 ## Project Overview